Global Talent Visa

 The Home Office introduced a new and exciting Global Talent UK Immigration Route on 20.02.2020.
 This category is for talented and promising individuals in the fields of science, engineering, medicine, humanities, digital technology and arts, and also culture (including film and television, fashion design and architecture) wishing to work in the UK.

 Applicants will need to be leaders in their field or have the potential to be leaders.
 Endorsing Bodies will be determining this.
 This category may lead to settlement in the UK.

 For those, who will be applying for the first time, the application process will consists of two stages:

 Although this application should be sent to the Home Office, it will then be sent to an endorsing body to assesses the applicant’s skills, abilities and achievements.
 The endorsing body will assess the application and then advise the Home Office of their decision.

-All successful applicant will be allowed to proceed to
+All successful applicants can proceed to

 Now the applicants will need to make their application directly to the Home Office asking for permission to enter or remain in the UK in Global Talent Visa Category.

 However, you’ll need to make your stage 2 application within a maximum of 3 months from the receipt of the grant letter from the endorsing body.